Discernment Entry 09 of 25

 Expertise is strongest when it knows its jurisdiction.

-Incentives And Capture
+Correction And Capture

 Trustworthy expertise welcomes scrutiny because scrutiny is part of how knowledge becomes reliable.

-The Layperson's Duty
+The Layperson's Duty To Calibrate Trust

 The layperson does not need to become an expert in everything, but they do need basic disciplines of trust.
 Compare serious sources.
 Notice whether claims are within domain.
 Distinguish consensus from lone dissent, while remembering that consensus can still be wrong.
 Ask what evidence would change expert opinion.
 Be wary of experts who always confirm your politics, fears, or purchases.